lab1092/blender-manual_ja/manual/physics/soft_body/interior_forces.rst

 Bending stiffness can also be used if you want to make a subdivided plane more plank like.
-Without :guilabel:`Be` the faces can freely rotate against each other like hinges (*Image 6b*).
+Without *Be* the faces can freely rotate against each other like hinges (*Image 6b*).
-There would be no change in the simulation if you activated :guilabel:`Stiff Quads`, because the faces are not deformed at all in this example.
+There would be no change in the simulation if you activated *Stiff Quads*, because the faces are not deformed at all in this example.

 Bending stiffness on the other hand prevents the plane from being - well - bent.